mattwar/iqtoolkit/README.md

-# iqtoolkit
+# iqtoolkit 2.0
 A toolkit for building LINQ IQueryable providers.
-This is the official move of my IQToolkit project from CodePlex.

 IQToolkit is essential if you are building your own LINQ IQueryable provider.
 It contains common tools and source code you can apply to your own project.